checkymander/checkymander.github.io/_posts/2021-06-09-decrypt-veeam-passwords.md

 }
 ```

 Take the outputed payload.bin and place it on disk.
-The following steps will need to be executed on the VEEAM server directly unless you export the DPAPI keys first.
-Additionally, you will neeed to bee a local administrator on the machine in order to read the machine API key, but likely if you have access to the VEEAM dattabase, you already are.
+If you've already exported the DPAPI keys from the backup server, all of these steps can be performed offline providing the apppropriate additional flags.
+If not, the commands will need to be run in the context of a local administrator on the VEEAM server itself.

 Run the following command to decrypt the DPAPI blob: